abeggchr/ui-testing-travel-guide/slides/transscript.md

 * Milan
 * Christian

 For this presentation we not only brought together our own experience but we also talked with a lot of people from inside and outside of Zühlke.
-So we will show all the information, tips and tricks that we gathered from the following list:
+So we will share with you all the informations, tips and tricks that we gathered from the following list:

 * list of projects
 *